 While applying for job roles that deal with Natural Language Processing, it is often not clear to the applicants the kind of questions that the interviewer might ask.
 Apart from learning the basics of NLP, it is important to prepare specifically for the interviews.
 Checkout the list of frequently asked NLP interview questions and answers with explanation that you might face.

-NLP Interview Questions and Answers with Explanations
+NLP Interview Questions and Answers with Explanations in 2021

 c.
 Cosine Similarity